Donations

 A standard rule is to allow a program to listen any port, and use any port.
 This is the default rule made automaticaly by firewall programs.
 Dont know Zone well, but Tiny allows you to set the rules by hand.
 I find this very powerful.

-25th August, 2002, 11:21 AM
+Unread 25th August, 2002, 11:21 AM

 Administrator